- About Us

 - Benchmarks training and experience required for the MREA PV Design and Sales Certificate and the NABCEP PV Technical Sales Certification

-The first step to earning an MREA Site Assessment Certificate is to enroll in the 101 course of your chosen technology (photovoltaics, solar thermal, or small wind).
-After successful completion of the 101 course (PV 101, ST 101, or W 101), you may enroll in the 201 course of the same technology (PV 201, ST 201, or W 201).
-Successful completion of the 201 course automatically enrolls you in our Site Assessment Program.
-You will have full access to the Site Assessment Report Dropbox, as well as the Resources Forum on our course website (courses.midwestrenew.org).
+The first step to earning an MREA Site Assessment Certificate is to enroll in the introductory (101) course of your chosen renewable energy technology (photovoltaics, solar thermal, or small wind).
+After successful completion of the 101 course (PV 101, ST 101, or W 101), you may enroll in the Site Assessment (201) course of the same technology (PV 201, ST 201, or W 201).
+Successful completion of the 201 (site assessment) course automatically enrolls you in our Site Assessment Certificate Program.
+You will have full access to the Site Assessment Report Dropbox, as well as the Resources and Forums page on our online course website (courses.midwestrenew.org).

 After both practice reports are approved by a technology mentor, you are eligible to take the Site Assessment Exam.
 The exam fee is $75, and a formal application is required.
 Upon passing the exam, you will be asked to sign a Code of Ethics, and then you will be issued your MREA Site Assessment Certificate.
 This allows you to upload your personal and/or business information to the Renewable Energy Site Assessor Directory (if desired), so those looking for a Site Assessor can find you.

 For more information, visit the MREA Certificate Program website.